davidedc/Minimal-2D-Js-Software-Renderer/tests/browser-tests/performance-tests-legacy/adding-tests-to-legacy-performance-tests-setup.md

-# Adding New Performance Tests
+# Adding tests to legacy performance tests setup

 This guide outlines how to add new performance tests to the testing framework.
 The process has been fully automated - you only need to implement your test functions and register them.